Wings for NONMEM Installation

 open wfn.txt in a text editor and save as wfn.bat.

-variables when you open a Command Prompt window.
-These variables are used to
+environment variables when you open a Command Prompt window.
+These variables

 Open wfn.bat